-If a friend or loved one has been arrested please read through JailGuide article on about Miranda Warnings.
+If a friend or loved one has been arrested please read through JailGuide article about being Mirandized.

-For the history of Miranda Warnings and on being Mirandized, please visit: https://en.wikipedia.org/wiki/Miranda_warning.
+For the history of Miranda Warnings and on being Mirandized, please visit: this Wiki.

-If you’ve been read Miranda Warnings, You’ve Been Mirandized; What to do Next!
+If you’ve been read your Miranda Warnings, you’ve Been Mirandized; What to do Next!